 Yangon is also known as Rangoon and is a former capital of Burma and the capital of Yangon Division.
 Yangon is the country's main centre for trade, industry, real estate, media, entertainment and tourism.
 The city is Lower Myanmar’s main trading hub for all kinds of merchandise – from basic food stuffs to used cars although commerce continues to be hampered by the city's severely underdeveloped banking industry and communication infrastructure.
 Myanmar (Burma) is in South Eastern Asia, bordering the Andaman Sea and the Bay of Bengal, between Bangladesh and Thailand.
-Tropical monsoon; cloudy, rainy, hot, humid summers (southwest monsoon, June to September); less cloudy, scant rainfall, mild temperatures, lower humidity during winter (northeast monsoon, December to April).
-Central lowlands ringed by steep, rugged highlands.
+The climate is tropical monsoon with cloudy, rainy, hot and humid summers, and less cloudy, drier and mild winters.
 The official language is Myanmar (Burmese).
 English is widely spoken.
 The main religions are Buddhism, Christianity and Islam.
 Burma is one of the poorest nations in the world, suffering from decades of stagnation, mismanagement, and isolation.
 In Myanmar people are polite and hospitable.
 People do not have family names.
 Expatriate business dress is typically a lightweight suit and tie for men, and generally conservative clothing for women.
 The security risk for expatriates in Myanmar is medium to high.
 Risks vary geographically, but include armed ethnic separatist groups in certain areas, small-scale bombings, low levels of general crime, and poor internal travel conditions.
 The currency of Myanmar is the Myanmar Kyat (MMK).
 Medical facilities are limited.
 Serious or complex medical treatment may require evacuation which can be expensive.
-The population of Yangon is 6 Million (2016 est.), while the inflation rate is 5.96% (2014 est.).
+The population of Yangon is 6 Million (2016 est.), while the inflation rate is 11.41% (2016 est.).

 Cost Of Living